-- 1. Asking about and honoring any initial or subsequent choices made by prospective adoptive parents regarding what race, color, or national origin of child the prospective adoptive parents will accept. - 2.
-Honoring the decision of a child over twelve years of age to not consent to an adoption when that decision has been approved by a court pursuant to section 3107.06 of the Ohio Revised Code.
+- Asking about and honoring any initial or subsequent choices made by prospective adoptive parents regarding what race, color, or national origin of child the prospective adoptive parents will accept. - 2.
+Honoring the decision of a child over twelve years of age not to consent to an adoption, unless the court finds that the adoption is in the best interest of the child and the child's consent is not required, pursuant to OAC 5101:2-48-13 paragraph (G) (2) and section 3107.06 of the Ohio Revised Code.

 - 3. Providing information and resources about adopting a child of another race, color or national origin to prospective adoptive parents who request such information and making known to all families that such information and resources are available. - 4.
 Considering the request of a birth parent(s) to place the child with a relative or non-relative identified by name. - 5.
 Considering the race, color or national origin of the child as a possible factor in the placement decision when compelling reasons serve to justify that the race, color or national origin need to be a factor in the placement decision pursuant to this rule.
 Even when the facts of a particular case allow consideration related to the race, color, or national origin, this consideration shall not be the sole determining factor in the placement decision. - 6.
-Promoting cultural awareness, including awareness of cultural and physical needs that may arise in the care of children of different races, ethnicities, and national origins as part of the training which is required of all applicants who seek to become adoptive parents. - 7.
-Documenting verbal comments, verbatim, or describing in detail any other indication made by a prospective adoptive family member living in the household or any other person living in the household reflecting a negative perspective regarding the race, color or national origin of a child for whom the prospective adoptive family have expressed an interest in adopting.
+Promoting cultural awareness, including awareness of cultural and physical needs that may arise in the care of children of different races, ethnicities, and national origins as part of the training which is required of all applicants who seek to become adoptive parents. - Documenting verbal comments, verbatim, or describing in detail any 7. other indication made by a prospective adoptive parent or prospective adoptive family member living in the household or any other person living in the household reflecting a negative perspective regarding the race, color or national origin of a child for whom the prospective adoptive family have expressed an interest in adopting.
 The documentation shall indicate whether those comments were made before or after completion of the cultural diversity training which is required for all adoptive applicants.
 Documentation shall be included in the family's homestudy, update, or an addendum to the homestudy or update prior to consideration of placement or a matching conference.
-For the purposes of this rule, a matching conference is the process of determining the most appropriate adoptive family for the child based on the child's special needs.
+For the purposes of this rule, a matching conference is the process of determining the most appropriate prospective adoptive family for the child based on the child's special needs.
 The matching committee may consider the information in determining if the placement is in the child's best interests.
 (See Section VI of this policy for the requirements to document verbatim comments).